mforte215/svg-logo-generator/README.md

 ## Usage

-The program is indeeded to help faciliate the creation of a SVG logo with three letters.
+The program is intended to help faciliate the creation of a SVG logo with three letters.
 The program stores a series of questions it then prompts the user to answer.
 It then saves the responses and writes them to a file using the built-in Node module, FS (File System).

 A Link to the GitHub Repo: https://github.com/mforte215/svg-logo-generator

-A video demostration of the command line application:
+A video demostration of the command line application: https://drive.google.com/file/d/1TCoRoZ-hxm43FIqaNkEkYDzUli8jAZte/view

 ## License